 - In a large skillet, add enough olive oil to lightly coat the pan.
 Heat over high heat until very hot.
 Add chicken and cook just until you see no pink.
 Remove from skillet and set aside.

 - In the same skillet, add another coating of oil if needed.
-Heat skillet over medium high heat.
+Heat skillet over medium-high heat.
 Add 2 tablespoons soy sauce, 1 teaspoon sesame oil, garlic, and onions.
 Sauté garlic and onions for 1 minute.

 - Add water chestnuts, 2 tablespoons molasses.
 2 more tablespoons soy sauce, and chicken broth, undiluted and reduce heat to medium.

 - Place a large sauce pot on the stove.
-Pour everything from skillet into sauce pot.
+Pour everything from skillet into a sauce pot.
 Set heat to medium.

 - Add celery and cabbage.
 Cook for 5 to 10 minutes or until cabbage has slightly wilted.
-Reduce heat to medium low.
+Reduce heat to medium-low.
 Add ¼ cup molasses.

 - Simmer for 15 to 30 minutes.
 Taste, add more soy sauce or molasses to adjust to your tastes.